United Irish Uprising in Newfoundland: Suppression and aftermath

 The mutineers were quickly recaptured in a manner of weeks by soldiers from the garrison, except for Murphy and Kelly, who were never caught.
-Four mutineers who informed on their fellow mutineers were not court-martialled and released, while Skerrett ordered five mutineers to be executed by hanging near the gunpowder magazine.
+Four mutineers who testified against their fellow mutineers were not court-martialed and released, while Skerrett ordered five mutineers to be executed by hanging near the gunpowder magazine.
 The remaining eight mutineers were sent to Halifax, Nova Scotia, where the Duke of Kent sentenced three (Garrett Fitzgerald, Edward Power and James Ivory) to be executed and the remaining five to penal transportation.
 According to historian John Edward FitzGerald, "The United Irish Rising in the St. John's garrison had several implications for the Irish in Newfoundland, and for British governance of its lucrative fishing colony.
 The Newfoundland rebellion was, as far as is known, the only one to occur which the British administration linked directly to the rebellion in Ireland.
 The uprising in St. John's was significant in that it was the first occasion on which the Irish in Newfoundland deliberately flouted the authority of the state, and because Britain feared that it might not be the last.
 It earned for Newfoundland, in the minds of British officials in the Colonial Office, a reputation as a "Transatlantic Tipperary", a far-flung but semi-Irish colony with the potential for political turbulence."

 To this date, no clear reason has been established for the mutiny.
 FitzGerald wrote that: